agusreylaje03/finalTaskQA/README.md

 ---

 If you want, I can also scaffold the suggested test structure (WebDriver factory, sample JUnit parameterized tests for UC-1/UC-2/UC-3, logging configuration and Maven Surefire parallel setup).
-Indica si quieres que genere el código de prueba y la configuración Maven ahora.